Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 - Metabolic panels every 6–8 weeks ensure your nutritional and training status matches your medication's effects

-A physician-advised program makes the difference between "I lost 40 pounds" and "I lost 40 pounds and gained 8 pounds of muscle," or worse, preserved muscle while a non-supervised approach cost you 12 pounds of lean mass.
+An evidence-based, data-driven program makes the difference between "I lost 40 pounds" and "I lost 40 pounds and gained 8 pounds of muscle," or worse, preserved muscle while a non-supervised approach cost you 12 pounds of lean mass.

 Evidence-Based Training + Biohacking: The Synergy